judy99/web_project_3/README.md

 * Intro
 * Figma
 * Images
+* [Link to the page]

 **Intro**

 This is a project about traveling across the US.
-We've made it so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.

 **Figma**